andreidimaano/IUChromeExtension/README.md

 This extension searches for all instances of the string "IU" and creates a span element containing "IU" with a class rainbow.
 This class has a keyframe animation which changes the color of the IU text to rainbow.

+Update:

+This extension now also searches for all img and replaces the src with an image of IU.